gavodachs/docker-dachs/README.md

   * [Test migration](#test-migration)
     * [DaCHS 2](#dachs-2)

-Check the documents directory ([docs/](docs/)) for notes on versioning your resources, persisting data, upgrading DaCHS, or running _dachs_, the server, separated from _postgresql_.
+Check the documents directory ([docs/](docs/)) for practical notes on versioning your resources, persisting data, upgrading DaCHS, or running _dachs_, the server, separated from _postgresql_.